UK Libor trader Hayes loses appeal against rate-rigging conviction | Law-Order

 - United Kingdom

-Tom Hayes, the first trader jailed worldwide for interest rate rigging, lost his appeal against his conviction in a London court on Wednesday.
+Tom Hayes, the first trader jailed worldwide for interest rate rigging, lost his appeal against his conviction on Wednesday, with London's Court of Appeal ruling that it was illegal to take commercial interests into account when setting rates.
 Hayes, a former star Citigroup and UBS trader, was convicted in 2015 of conspiracy to defraud by manipulating Libor, a benchmark rate once used to price trillions of financial products globally.

+Prosecutors said Hayes and other traders were acting illegally by taking their or their employer's commercial interests into account when they made submissions on the London interbank offered rate (Libor).
+Hayes was initially jailed for 14 years, with the sentencing judge telling him: "Probity and honesty are essential as is trust ...
+The Libor activities of which you took part puts all that in jeopardy."

 His appeal against his conviction was heard alongside that of Carlo Palombo, a former Barclays trader convicted in 2019 of skewing Libor's euro equivalent, Euribor.
 Their cases were referred to the Court of Appeal in London after a landmark U.S. court decision in 2022, in which two former Deutsche Bank traders' convictions for Libor rigging were overturned.